hipe/tmx/lib/skylab/callback/doc/issues/019-storypoints.md

 ## :#storypoint-3

-this method is the central workhorse of `emit`. if the argument symbol is not in the graph, result is undefined.
+this method is the central workhorse of `call_digraph_listeners`. if the argument symbol is not in the graph, result is undefined.

 otherwise, result is an enumerator of names with the argument always being the